Kung Pao Chicken

 For chicken: Combine chicken, salt, pepper, black soy sauce, wine, sugar, sesame oil, and cornstarch in a medium bowl and toss to coat.
 Set aside for 20 minutes.

-For stir fry: Combine black soy sauce, wine, vinegar, water, sugar, sesame oil, and cornstarch in a small bowl and whisk together.
+For sauce: Combine black soy sauce, wine, vinegar, water, sugar, sesame oil, and cornstarch in a small bowl and whisk together.
 Set aside.

-Heat 1/2 tablespoon oil in a wok or large deep skillet over high heat until smoking.
-Add chicken, spread into a single layer, and cook without moving until lightly browned, about 1 minute.
-Continue cooking, tossing and stirring frequently, until the exterior is opaque but chicken is still slightly raw in the center, about 2 minutes longer.
-Transfer to a clean bowl and set aside.
+Add another tablespoon of oil to the pan, then add the chicken, spread into a single layer, and cook without moving until browned, about 4 minutes.
+Continue cooking, tossing and stirring frequently, until chicken us almost completely cooked, 1-2 minutes longer.
+Remove and set aside.

 Oh you guys.
 I’ve had kung pao chicken on my “to make” list for so long and now I am kicking myself for not getting to it sooner.
-This is absolutely delicious.
-This is more like American takeout style kung pao chicken – no szechuan peppercorns here – but unlike American-style takeout, it is huge in flavor, light in grease.
+This is more like American takeout style kung pao chicken – no szechuan peppercorns here – but unlike American-style takeout, it is huge in flavor, light on grease.
+Absolutely delicious.